Request demo

 4) Vendor-agnostic PAM integrates with any IAM

-In contrast, privileged users have always been role-based: you define the role of a system admin, Linux admin or software developer.
-Then, you define the level of privilege for the role, link the right individuals to the role and grant access based on a role.
+In contrast, privileged users have always been role-based: you define the role of a system admin, Linux admin, or software developer.
+Then, you define the level of privilege for the role, link the right individuals to the role, and grant access based on the role.

-By using role-based access controls (RBAC), it is easy to integrate privileged users to an IAM solution and then provide consistent user experience, regardless of whether the privileged user requires IAM-level or PAM-level access.
+By using role-based access controls (RBAC), it is easy to integrate privileged users into an IAM solution and then provide a consistent user experience, regardless of whether the privileged user requires IAM-level or PAM-level access.
 For superusers, PAM is simply another application that is available only to them.

-Moreover, proper integration eliminates the need to maintain separate directories for IAM and PAM users, since the individuals and their authorizations are hosted IAM, but their roles and privileges in PAM.
+Moreover, proper integration eliminates the need to maintain separate directories for IAM and PAM users, since the user identities and their authorizations are hosted in IAM, but their roles and privileges are in PAM.

-At least some of the most advanced PAM solutions do this type of integration automatically.
+At least some of the most advanced PAM solutions do this type of integration automatically, making them a seamless addition to your technology stack.

 Moreover, we believe that the IAM you use should be your choice.
 In fact, it doesn't matter how many IAMs you use: our PAM can handle them all.
 You are welcome to partner with any IAM vendor you like, but one of the vendors we can recommend is OneLogin.